ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	- Added list of responsibility, list of activity and placement to membershipextensions.
 	- Moved attributes from membershipextension to responsibility, activity and placement.

-3.1	Following changes has been done:
+3.0.1	Following changes has been done:
 	- Changed placement to list of placements

+3.0.2	Following changes has been done:
+	- Added support for middlename